 Because many candlemakers fear that their oils will burn off if the wax is too hot, they may not ever get their wax warm enough for proper bonding to take place.
 Consider that some fragrance oils have a flash point of less than 140° F, yet most types of wax need to be heated beyond 140° F in order to melt to the point that they’re even able to bond with fragrance.

 When using oils with a low flash point, heating your wax to a temperature below the flash point will not cause the fragrance to perform better.
-In fact, you are more likely to hinder the scent throw of your candle if the wax never got hot enough to bond with the fragrance oil.
+In fact, you are more likely to hinder the scent throw of your candle if the wax never gets hot enough to bond with the fragrance oil.